Stokesley: Economy

 The historic High Street is lined with independent small shops and restaurants.
 Other facilities include a medium-sized Co-operative Food supermarket, showground, camping site, health centre, industrial estate, library, police and fire stations.
-The town has four pubs (The Queen's Head, The White Swan, The Mill and The Spread Eagle).
+The town has five pubs (The Queen's Head, The White Swan, The Mill, The Spread Eagle and The Bank).
 Stokesley is also the home of Quorn, produced by Marlow Foods.

 There are 80 grade II listed buildings, along with four Grade II* listed buildings of special architectural or historic interest.
 They are the former Barclays Bank, Handyside Cottage, the Manor House and the Old Rectory.

 Agriculture

 The inaugural meeting of Stokesley Agricultural Society was held at the Golden Lion Hotel, now The Leven Hotel, in 1859.
 The hotel was also used as the law court for the area being placed between Middlesbrough and Northallerton.
-Stokesley Agricultural Show, first held in 1859, is held every year on the third Saturday in September.
+Stokesley Agricultural Show, first held in 1859, is held every year on the first Saturday after the third Thursday in September (sounds odd, but historically the show was held on the third Thursday in September).
 It is one of the largest one day shows in the northern England.
 A weekly market is also held each Friday in the main square called the Plain, a farmers' market also takes place on the first Saturday of each month.

-Fair
+Stokesley Show

-A four-day fair takes place in September in the town centre.
-The fair spans the full length of the high street and rides such as Speed Buzz, the Extreme, Vertigo, King Frog, Cyclone and various Crows rides attend.
-The fair begins on Wednesday evening and runs until the Saturday, opening all day on the Saturday at the same time as the annual agricultural show which takes place on the showground.
+An agricultural show and four-day fair takes place annually in the town centre.
+The show is always scheduled for the 3rd Saturday in September, with the fair beginning the Wednesday before and running until the Saturday evening.
+The fair nominally runs in the evenings apart from on the Saturday when it runs all day at the same time as the show.
+The fair stretches the full length of the high street and includes rides such as Waltzers, Miami, Dodgems and various types of Scrambler.

 Religion

 There are three churches in Stokesley.

+The Anglican church of St Peter and St Paul

-One of these, the Anglican Church of St Peter and St Paul, is the oldest building in town, and it is just off the Market Plain.
-It has a medieval tower and chancel, a Georgian nave built around 1777, colourful 20th-century stained glass and woodwork carved by the Mouseman of Kilburn.
+The Anglican Church of St Peter and St Paul, is the oldest building in town, and is just off the Market Plain.
+It has a medieval tower and chancel, a Georgian nave built around 1777.
+It has colourful 20th-century stained glass and woodwork carved by the Mouseman of Kilburn.